The Jubilee Tea Gift Box – Fortnum & Mason

 Boxes may be made of a variety of materials, both durable (such as wood and metal) and non-durable (such as corrugated fiberboard and paperboard).
 Corrugated metal boxes are commonly used as shipping containers.

 Boxes may be closed and shut with flaps, doors, or a separate lid.
-They can be secured shut with adhesives, tapes, or more decorative or elaborately functional mechanisms, such as catches, clasps or locks.
+They can be secured shut with adhesives, tapes, string, or more decorative or elaborately functional mechanisms, such as catches, clasps or locks.

 Fortnum may refer to: